meghanmullally/coding-journey/javascript/README.md

 An example of using both of these methods together with an if statement.

-If our ```animeCharacters``` arrary includes an element with the value "Usagi", do this:
+If our `animeCharacters` array includes an element with the value "Usagi", do this:
-- Save the index to the "Usagi" element in a new variable called usagiIndex.
+- Save the index to the "Usagi" element in a new variable called `usagiIndex`.
 - Then use console.log() to display "Found Usagi at index {indexNumber}!"

 ```